entrity/stackedit-computer-vision/computer-usage/Reference, Front-end frameworks.md

 ### Thinking in React
 1. Break the UI into a component heirarchy, matching the data architecture/model
-2. Build a static version in React (renders data but has no interactivity)
+2. Build a static version in React (*no state*; renders data but has no interactivity)
+	- bottom-up in bigger projects, building tests as you go; top-down in smaller projects
 3.

 ### Formik

 For use with React.
 (Recommended in the [React docs](https://reactjs.org/docs/forms.html).)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyODE1Njc2MCwtMjEzNjg1NjMyNSwxNj
+eyJoaXN0b3J5IjpbMTgzMjUxMDA5MCwtMjEzNjg1NjMyNSwxNj
 YwMjAyNzEwLDIxNDU0ODg2OF19
 -->